ONLINE HELP

 • Creating a Dashboard control

-• Characteristics of the Dashboard control
+• Characteristics of Dashboard controls

 • Configuring a Dashboard control in the editor